-The 14 communities of Nunavik can count on the presence of a local CLWW who participates in the development of mental-wellness prevention and promotion initiatives.
-They work closely with the community wellness committees, other community partners and the health and social services network.
+The 14 communities of Nunavik can rely on the presence of a local CLWW (Community Liaison and Wellness Worker) involved in the development of prevention and promotion initiatives related to mental health.
+These resources work closely with community well-being committees, other community partners, and the health and social services network.

 - Regional Mental-Health Steering Committee;